openfaas/faas-cli/README.md

 }
 ```

-The CLI will thenn build a Docker image containing the FaaS watchdog and a bootstrap file to invoke your NodeJS function.
+The CLI will then build a Docker image containing the FaaS watchdog and a bootstrap file to invoke your NodeJS function.

 **Deploy the Docker image as a FaaS function:**